So you need to improve your organization’s internal communications? Great!

 Company newsletters are hardly a new tool in the internal communicator’s toolkit, but they’ve come a long way from the bland paper-based version once pinned to noticeboards.
 Digital newsletters today are beautifully-branded pieces offering staff a richer reading experience.

 And put that clip art away.
-Digital newsletters can feature a wealth of media types, including video, slideshows and live webpages.
+Digital newsletters can feature a wealth of media types, including video, slideshows and live web pages.
 Simple user interfaces and easy distribution to any desktop or mobile devices make newsletters a great option for building awareness of and engagement with latest company news.

 Tool tip: Showcase other branches, teams or employees to break down barriers and improve cross-company collaboration.

-Using social channels for internal comms often polarizes opinion.
+Using social channels for internal communications often polarizes opinion.
 On one hand it can facilitate vibrant, personalized communication on a many-to-many basis.
 On the other hand, the ease of anyone expressing their opinion demands close monitoring.

 Those organizations who take the plunge can find social surprisingly useful for finding subject matter experts, accelerating information exchange, and increasing engagement with younger Millennial and Gen Z employees.